tuppi-ovh/data-server-vmc/docs/doc_data_server_vmc.md

 ## Conclusion

 The board is working already for a while.
-Finally, it is supplied directly from a 220V USB adapter to not bother about battery connection and charging.
-A consumption power is about 0.3W.
 Below you can find how the board looks like in the real life:

 <img src="../sources/img_result.jpg" width="400"/>